CAT COUGHS AFTER DRINKING

 I actually have seen this before, but never really found anything wrong and it had no negative consequences for the cat.

-It could be hair that's irritating the throat/esophogus.
-It could be the way she drinks -- maybe she drinks too quickly or has a peculiar way of swallowing.
+It could be cat hair that's irritating the throat/esophogus.
+It could be the way your cat drinks -- maybe she drinks too quickly or has a peculiar way of swallowing.

-If this is a brand-new behavior, a vet check-up would be in order.
+If this is a brand-new behavior, a veterinarian check-up would be in order.

-As far as Spike's talking goes, that's just personality/genes.
-Could either of his parents have had any Siamese ancestors?
+As far as your cat Spike's talking goes, that's just personality/genes.
+Could either of his cat parents have had any Siamese ancestors?
 Even if not, some cats are talkers and others aren't.

-I'd like to remind you and all my readers that you can always send pictures even if you don't need to write a letter.
+I'd like to remind you and all my readers that you can always send pictures of your cat even if you don't need to write a letter.
 Just upload them in a question form and offer a little information about them if you would.

 Thank you.